 Some are very determined when they decide to start their FIRE journey and make loads of changes whilst others might be a bit more conservative.
 The biggest obstacle normally is the thought of “what are others going to think?”, basically Fear of Other People’s Opinions (FOPO) and/or Fear Of Missing Out (FOMO)…

 Some feel they will have to sacrifice “everything” if they are going to start saving +50% of their income… That is the initial feeling but once you start playing and looking at some numbers, to most it is actually not that hard.
-Especially not when you know that you can retire 10-20 years earlier by just making some changes to the way you use your money!
+Especially not when you know that you can retire early (perhaps 10-20 years earlier) by just making some changes to the way you use your money!

 Often the best things in life giving us lasting happiness are not buying stuff, it is the experiences we do together with people we love.
 If you were to have 4 hours more per day with your kids, how much would that be worth?

 Some changes can be made with absolutely no difference in what we get/consume, the only thing we need to do is to become more aware of what we are paying for those products and services.
-Check out this post on how to save +1,000 USD in a couple of hours!
+Check out this post on how to save +1,000 USD in a few hours!
 We have also written before about The Language of Money and the sooner you learn this language, the more money you will have in your pocket!

 FIRE lets me use my time as I please which means I: